Boeing's Starliner capsule finally launches, carries crew into space for first piloted test flight

 The Atlas 5 dropped the Starliner off with a velocity just shy of what's required to reach orbit, a precaution to make sure the crew ship would re-enter and land safely even if a major problem knocked out its own propulsion system.
 But there were no problems, and a thruster firing 31 minutes after liftoff completed the ascent phase of the mission, putting the ship in the planned orbit.

+The astronauts then spent the afternoon testing the Starliner's manual controls and overall operation before taking a moment to congratulate Boeing, United Launch Alliance and NASA for a problem-free climb to space.
+Wilmore could barely contain his enthusiasm.

+"It is just an amazing, amazing spacecraft," he said of the Starliner.
+"Boeing's done a magnificent job.
+And thus far, like I said, things have just gone swimmingly, it's gone fabulously, put it like that.
+And so kudos to everybody.
+ULA?
+Love ya.
+Boeing?
+Love ya...It's been wonderful."

-The astronauts planned to test the Starliner's manual controls and then closely monitor an automated 25-hour rendezvous with the station, catching up from behind and below before moving in for docking at the lab's forward port just past noon Thursday.
+The Starliner's automated 25-hour rendezvous with the space station will wrap up Thursday as the ship approaches the lab from behind and below before moving in for docking just past 12 p.m.
+EDT at the Harmony module's forward port.

 The long-awaited flight marked the first launch of an Atlas 5 with astronauts aboard and the first for the Atlas family of rockets since astronaut Gordon Cooper took off just a few miles away on the Mercury program's final flight 61 years ago.